School of Labor and Employment Relations Climate Jobs Institute

 • Foreign Entity of Concern (FEOC) restrictions and new tariffs further complicate project development.

-• Project complexity and permitting delays
+• Project complexity

-• Lengthy interconnection and state grant disbursement timelines
+• Slow state grant disbursement

 • Financing difficulties

-• Competition to bulk-purchase materials and “Safe Harbor” projects
+• Competition to bulk-purchase materials and “safe harbor” projects

-• A limited labor pool and low consumer awareness
+• Limited labor pool and consumer awareness

 Mixed Views on the Future

+Participants expressed mixed views about the future of Illinois’ clean energy growth.
 Some participants believe renewable development will continue due to strong state incentives, rising electricity costs, and load growth.
 Others fear a boom-and-bust cycle—a surge of projects before deadlines followed by a sharp drop-off.

 Solar for All and community solar projects were seen as most vulnerable, particularly for small businesses and low-income customers relying on incentives.